upasadena/interactive-cyoa-tutorial/docs/extending-your-cyoa/index.md

 This can be useful in CYOAs that do not have a Backpack and Choice Import.

 #### Toggle full scan mode
-Full Scan mode is a togglable mode that changes the way that the Enhancer saves data.
+Full Scan mode is a toggleable mode that changes the way that the Enhancer saves data.

 The Author says (paraphrased):